rainforestnet/CrystalReportsNinja/README.md

 If you are using a password protected Microsoft Access database, you need only to specify password and not username.

+### -M Email Report

+### -MF From Email Address
+The email address that the email will appear to be from.
+Defaults to CrystalReportsNinja@noreply.com.

+### -MT To Email Address
+The email address that the email will be sent to.
+Mandatory for Email Report.

+### -MS Subject
+The text that will appear in the subject line of the email.
+Defaults to Crystal Reports Ninja.

+### -MZ SMTP Server
+SMTP server address.
+Mandatory for Email Report.

 ### -a Passing in Parameters of Crystal Reports
 We can have as many Parameters as we want in one Crystal Reports file.
 When we refresh a report, it prompts user to input the value of parameter in runtime in order to produce the result that user wants.